Laura Cornelius Kellogg: Keetoowah Nighthawk Society

 In November 1918, Redbird Smith died at the age of 68.
 Sam Smith, one of the sons of Redbird Smith, became chief of the Nighthawk Keetoowah Society, while Cornelius continued as spokesman and legal counsel.
 Restrictions were removed from several allotments and they were mortgaged to fund and establish a bank in Gore with Cornelius as president.

-In 1920, Minnie Kellogg's book Our Democracy in the American Indian was "lovingly dedicated" to the memory of Chief Redbird Smith, spiritual leader of the Nighthawk Keetoowah, "who preserved his people from demoralization, and was the first to accept the Lolomi."
+In 1920, Minnie Kellogg's book Our Democracy and the American Indian was "lovingly dedicated" to the memory of Chief Redbird Smith, spiritual leader of the Nighthawk Keetoowah, "who preserved his people from demoralization, and was the first to accept the Lolomi."
 In 1921, a hundred Cherokees from 35 families moved together to the southeastern corner of Cherokee County, Oklahoma, to create a traditional community.

 By 1923, the Lolomi plan was progressing.
 Chester told the Daily Oklahoman that he wanted the Keetoowah some day to be "in a position where they can work for the common good and build up a surplus for the good of the community."
 However, shortly thereafter, the bank at Gore failed.
 The cattle herd was taken by creditors and those who had mortgaged their allotments lost their land.
 In the post World War I depression of the early 1920s, many sound banks and businesses failed, and the circumstances appear to have been beyond Kellogg's diligence.
 George Smith, fifth son of Redbird Smith, recalled, "C.P. was awful smart.
 You couldn't get ahead of him.
 The white people was scared of him all the time, watching what he was doing with the Keetoowahs.
 He was a good man, but the white people were against him, and we had some bad luck."
 After the collapse of the Lolomi Plan, some Keetoowahs believed that Cornelius cheated them and he was dismissed as spokesman for the Ketoowah Society In 1925, Cornelius was raised as a chief of the Oneida Nation of Wisconsin, and continued to reside in Gore, Oklahoma, and play a role with his sister in national Indian affairs.